rihal-om/rihal-challenges/data_engineering/README.md

 1. Read the image below
 2. OCR the text
 3. Extract the following as outputs

-  a.
+    i.
 Find all dates.
 Standardize the output to this format YYYY-MM-DD

-  b.
+    ii.
 Room Names

-  c.
+    iii.
 Room Rates

-  d.
+    iv.
 Individual Names.
-Standardize the output to this format “Firstname Lastname”
+Standardize the output to this format "Firstname Lastname"

-  e.
+    v.
 All emails

 ![image](https://user-images.githubusercontent.com/71645462/140041751-b7eaabfa-2da0-4208-bda2-75c9db41e862.png)